 By Dani Kurtz

-Think of it like a checklist, and not just during pregnancy, but even before you get pregnant.
-To get started on the right foot, follow these four steps:
+Think of it like a checklist, and not just during pregnancy, but even before you get pregnancy.
+To get started on the right foot follow these six steps:

 Dr. Hannele Laine, an OB/GYN at LDS Hospital and the Avenues Women’s Center teaches the importance of a healthy diet and a healthy weight during pregnancy.
 "It is very easy when you are pregnant to justify having a second helping more often than you normally would and often times results in a little more weight gain than you would want."